rollinger/rollinger/README.md

 - 👋 Hi, I’m @rollinger a Django Full Stack Developer.
 - 👀 I’m interested in Python, Django, Ruby, C/C++, statistics and ML
 - 🌱 I’m currently learning C/C++ at the 42 Code School in Wolfsburg
-- 💞️ I’m looking to collaborate on interesting projects concerning IoT & Web
+- 💞️ I’m looking to collaborate on interesting projects concerning IoT, Web & Django

 <!---
 rollinger/rollinger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.